cshuptrine/nyckle-website-new/_posts/2023-06-28-guide-to-computer-vision-for-non-ml-experts.md

 stage: false
 featured: false
 headliner: false
-seo_title: Guide to Computer Vision for Non-ML Experts
 summary: "In this guide, we help you understand what you actually need to know about computer vision, so you can evaluate the available CV SaaS solutions and choose the one that’s best for your use case. "
-seo_description: The complex nature of computer vision often holds companies back from implementing it in their businesses.
+description: The complex nature of computer vision often holds companies back from implementing it in their businesses.
 This guide shares what you need to know about computer vision.
-og_image: /blog/images/computer-vision-pillar.jpg
+image: /blog/images/computer-vision-pillar.webp
 ---
 Machine learning can be daunting.
 After all, ML requires vast amounts of highly specialized skills and knowledge.